 Being sleepy can also be chalked up to the pregnancy hormone, however, if you become bedridden and can't perform normal day to day activities, it's important to see your doctor.

 Pregnancy can be tough, especially early on as your body is rapidly adjusting to its new state.
 If you're experiencing muscle aches, Hoskins says that this may be more a sensation of fatigue.
 It could also be due to the pregnancy hormone, progesterone, causing your muscles to feel "relaxed and flaccid."
 If ever your muscle aches are accompanied by fever, again, seek medical care.

 Lots of women recall that this was one of the first signs of pregnancy.
-"This is due to pregnancy hormones affecting breast tissue (muscle and glands) as preparation for later breast feeding," explains Hoskins.
-If you experience specific areas of heat, redness or pain, especially if associated with fever, seek medical care.
+"This is due to pregnancy hormones affecting breast tissue (muscle and glands) as preparation for later breastfeeding," explains Hoskins.
+If you experience specific areas of heat, redness, or pain, especially if associated with a fever, seek medical care.

 Throbbing headaches can also be attributed to the pregnancy hormone.
 For some relief, try some simple remedies including increasing your fluids intake and resting in a dark and quiet area.
 Hoskins advises you should seek medical care if your headache is accompanied by vision changes, balance issues, changes in consciousness, seizure, etc.